littlehifive/yp_hr_analytics/README.md

   - Interest in working with children 8-12
   - Plan individually if supervisor is not present

+**Note: These features come from the best fit models and may not bear theoretical importance.
+For understanding how individual parameters predict the outcomes, please see `analysis/additional_pred_analysis.Rmd`.**

 ## 3. Guidelines to use this website for future ConnectEd hiring

 - You can manually change any hiring information on the left, hit 'Generate hiring score', and see two predicted values.